 In addition to the direct services for students, the Educational Support Services also provides ongoing assistance for faculty and families.
 Parents and teachers have access to a comprehensive collection of resources on informational and practical topics from some of the best-read authors.
-Through its ESS, Kirk Day School welcomes special speakers and opportunities for professional development from around the nation for its own faculty and teachers.
-An extensive referral service and transition program are also available to assist parents.
+Through its ESS, Kirk Day School welcomes special speakers and opportunities for professional development from around the nation for its own faculty as well as teachers across the region.
+An extensive referral service and transition program are available to assist parents.

-Consult Services are available to assist classroom teachers and parents in developing modifications or accommodations in instruction and curriculum for students demonstrating mild learning deficits or superior academic potential.
+22:6 Support offers consultation services to assist classroom teachers and parents in developing modifications or accommodations in instruction and curriculum for students demonstrating mild learning deficits or superior academic potential.
 All instruction is carried out in the general education classroom.
-Students may be eligible for consult services without an individually-administered educational evaluation, however an Individualized Support Plan (ISP) may be developed for students with formal testing.
+Students may be eligible for consult services through 22:6 Support without an individually-administered educational evaluation, however an Individualized Support Plan (ISP) may be developed for students with formal testing.
 Educational Support Services work in cooperation with the classroom teacher and parents, as well as other professionals where appropriate.

-The Resource Room Program is designed to serve students in grades one through six with mild deficits in academic skills, most notably reading.
-The Resource Therapist assesses educational needs and provides support in designing and implementing instructional strategies and interventions directed toward the remediation of reading or other mild academic needs.
+The Elementary Resource Program in grades one through six is designed to serve students with mild deficits in academic skills, most notably reading.
+The resource teacher assesses educational needs and provides support in designing and implementing instructional strategies and interventions intended to remediate areas of academic need.
 The S.P.I.R.E.
-Program (Specialized Program for Individualized Reading Excellence) is used to provide daily supplemental or replacement reading instruction in small groups.
-Students may be eligible for consult services without an individually-administered educational evaluation, however an Individualized Support Plan (ISP) may be developed for students with formal testing.
-The Resource Therapist works in cooperation with the classroom teacher and parents, as well as other professionals where appropriate.
+(Specialized Program for Individualized Reading Excellence) is used to supplement classroom instruction or provide an alternative approach through small groups.
+Students may be eligible for resource services without an individually-administered educational evaluation, however an Individualized Support Plan (ISP) may be developed for students with formal testing.
+The resource teachers work in cooperation with the classroom teacher and parents, as well as other professionals where appropriate.

 Three intensive classroom programs are available to assist students who benefit from more individualized instruction due to moderate learning needs.
 The 1st/2nd grade, 3rd/4th grade, and 5th/6th grade classes are limited in size to ensure a smaller student-teacher ratio.
 Each class is led by an experienced special education teacher and a full-time teaching assistant.
 Multisensory remedial and modified instruction is provided in all age-appropriate subjects.
 Students receive explicit intervention in organization, study, and social skills.
 A personal understanding of unique learning differences and self-advocacy skills is also emphasized.
 An individually-administered educational evaluation is required for enrollment in the intensive program and an Individualized Education Plan (IEP) is developed for each student.

-We use a variety of multisensory, explicit, highly-structured and sequential programs to meet our students’ varied academic needs.
-The following is a partial list of the published programs used in the intensive classrooms:
+A variety of multisensory, highly-structured and sequential programs are used to meet our students’ varied academic needs.
+The following is a partial list of the published programs utilized in the intensive classrooms:

-Participation within the general KDS program is encouraged for all students to the extent deemed appropriate, with recommendation of the IEP team (includes the parents, classroom teacher, support staff, other professionals, and the student, when appropriate).
+Participation within the general KDS program is encouraged for all students to the extent deemed appropriate, with recommendation of the IEP team (including parents, classroom teacher, support staff, other professionals, and student, when appropriate).
 This includes all nonacademic and extracurricular activities.

-Educational Support Services does not currently provide speech-language or occupational therapy through KDS faculty.
+Educational Support Services does not currently provide occupational therapy through KDS faculty.
 However, KDS does work with parents to provide room for private therapists to work with students during the school day as space allows.
 Therapy is also available at no charge through the S.N.A.P. after-school program with the Special School District of St. Louis County.
-ESS offers extensive referral assistance for parents seeking therapeutic screenings, evaluations and contract services.
+ESS offers extensive sensory support to accommodate individualized needs, in addition to referral assistance for parents seeking therapeutic screenings, evaluations and contract services.

 Educational Support Services are available to students who possess cognitive abilities within the average range and have been determined to have a primary educational need in the areas of learning disabilities, language disorders, attention or sensory deficits, or superior achievement potential as demonstrated through an individually-administered educational evaluation.